RealityVirtually2019/xable/README.md

 We're keenly aware that there are recurring accessibility issues that may be common across mulitple platorms.
 If we begin with the most common challenges, then a new XR accessibility baseline could be established.
 From there, the possibilities are endless. we've brainstormed about these options as well.

-Here are a few examples of accessibility challenges and possible responses:
+Here are a few examples of the most common accessibility challenges and possible responses:

 CHALLENGE                                                               COMPLIANCE